 Carefully making our way down the stone steps back to the riverside we returned to the car passing the aptly named World’s End Inn.
 I’m sure I’m not the only one who was grateful that Mother Shipton’s prediction of the world coming to an end didn’t happen as there is so much for us to enjoy on our planet!

-I would like to thank Mother Shipton’s Cave for kindly inviting us to visit their attraction.
+I would like to thank Mother Shipton’s Cave for kindly inviting me to visit their attraction and, as always all opinions are my own.

 If you have enjoyed reading this post you may also be interested in the following: